 It is easy to overlook how much useful heat the sun produces, even in mid-winter.
 We study each site and its relationship with the sun throughout the year, considering building orientation and strategically locating windows that let in valuable heat and light during the heating season.
-Our buildings are designed to minimise direct sunlight in the summer months, and we are increasingly looking at ways to use the building itself as a heat store.
+New build homes and extensions are designed to reduce heat from direct sunlight in the summer months, and we are increasingly looking at ways to use the building itself as a heat store.
 This is demonstrated in its simplest form in our sun room designs.

-Natural daylighting as important to wellbeing as fresh air and exercise.
+Natural daylighting as important to wellbeing as fresh air and exercise. this is particularly important when undertaking house extensions.
 We prioritise our internal spaces to take full advantage of the surrounding site.
 We look to optimise what is readily available for each project.

 How much daylight?

-'We use daylight analysis software using local weather files allows us to evaluate the design to inform the decision process.
+'As part of our design service we offer daylight analysis using local weather files allows us to evaluate the design to inform the decision process.

 We investigate alternative solutions to suit your requirements.
 We are constantly researching alternative solutions and construction methods to reduce the carbon in our buildings.